 Former Michigan GOP attorney general nominee is charged in voting machine breach

-The most recent Republican nominee for Michigan attorney general has been charged as part of an investigation into an alleged plot to seize voting machines after the 2020 presidential election.
+The most recent Republican nominee for Michigan attorney general faces criminal charges for an alleged effort to gain access to voting machines after the 2020 election as the results were being contested by then-President Donald Trump.
+That's after Democratic nominee Joe Biden won Michigan.

 Matthew DePerno, who unsuccessfully challenged incumbent Democratic Attorney General Dana Nessel in the 2022 election, has been charged with undue possession of a voting machine, willfully damaging a voting machine and conspiracy, according to the special prosecutor investigating the case.

-DePerno, an attorney, had been endorsed in that 2022 contest by former President Donald Trump, and he rose to prominence after pushing Trump's baseless claims about the 2020 election in Michigan court.
-DePerno then became a target of the probe into an alleged effort to unlawfully access voting machines.
+DePerno, an attorney, had been endorsed in that 2022 contest by Trump, and he rose to prominence after pushing Trump's baseless claims about the 2020 election in Michigan court.
+DePerno then became a target of the probe into the alleged effort to unlawfully access voting machines.

 DePerno blasted the investigation, which Nessel had shifted to a special prosecutor because DePerno was both a target of the probe and her political opponent.